 - Complete the VCU Safety Awareness Orientation.

-- Learn your way around campus.
+- Learn your way around campus by viewing campus maps.

 - Meet with your supervisor to review your Employee Work Profile (EWP) and learn about the responsibilities and expectations for your position.
 Find out if there is training required for your new position.
 Is there a certain time frame during which this training must be completed?
 What projects will you be working on initially?

 - Review and sign the Policy Checklist for New Hires (under VCU HR forms) so you can start learning about important VCU policies, procedures, guidelines and trainings.

 - Learn how to maintain a safe and healthy environment at VCU and remember to sign up for VCU text alerts.